YifanXu74/MQ-Det/CUSTOMIZED_PRETRAIN.md

 **2. Acquire customized config files**

 You can modified upon the [official pretraining config file](configs/pretrain/mq-glip-t.yaml) to get a customized config file.
 Here we provide an [example](configs/pretrain/mq-glip-t_coco.yaml).
-You customize your own needs following the "``NOTE``" in the file.
+You can customize your own needs following the "``NOTE``" in the file.

 Make sure to use correct ``DATASETS.TRAIN`` and ``VISION_QUERY.QUERY_BANK_PATH``.